Cybernetics-Security-AI/SecurityOnion-DevOps/README.md

 With these changes your Security Onion Sensor should be working great and pass the pre checks snort -c /etc/nsm/"sensor interface name"/snort.conf -T

+I have made a bash script to automate this process
+Note: It will only work after a fresh install file name is "sensorfix"